-We recommend that taxpayers expressly note possible uncertainties in the application regarding the conditions for deferrals, reductions and other tax measures in order to avoid accusations of intentional or reckless misrepresentation.
-Transparency is required here.
-If the taxpayer's situation improves significantly in the current year, a simple application for reversal of the tax relief granted can also be considered.
+We recommend that taxpayers expressly note possible uncertainties regarding the conditions for deferrals, reductions and other tax measures in order to avoid accusations of intentional or negligent statements.
+Transparency is what is required here.
+If the taxpayer's situation improves significantly in the current year, a simple application for reversal of the tax relief granted canbe considered.

-H. First Coronavirus Tax Aid Act: Act on tax aids in the catering sector, employees in short-time work and amendment of the German Transformation Act
+H. First Coronavirus Tax Aid Act: Act on tax aids in the catering sector, employees in short-time work and amendment of the German Conversion Tax Act

-The Act passed by the German Bundestag on May 28, 2020, provides among other things for the reduction of the VAT rate in the catering sector to the reduced tax rate of 7% from July 1, 2020, until June 30, 2021.
-The reduction of the VAT rate, except for the sale of beverages, was extended beyond June 30.
-2021 by the Third Coronavirus Tax Aid Act until December 31, 2022.
+The Act passed by the German Bundestag on 28 May 2020, provides among other things for the reduction of the VAT rate in the catering sector to the reduced tax rate of 7% from 1 July 2020, until 30 June 2021.
+The reduction of the VAT rate, except for the sale of beverages, was extended beyond 30 June 2021 by the Third Coronavirus Tax Aid Act until 31 December 2022.

-In addition, the First Coronavirus Tax Aid Act adjusts the deadlines in the German Transformation Act for the tax retroactive periods regulated there from eight to twelve months in line with the extensions already made in the German Transformation Act, in order to ensure synchronicity of deadlines.
+In addition, the First Coronavirus Tax Aid Act adjusts the deadlines in the German Conversion Tax Act for the tax retroactive periods regulated there from eight to twelve months in line with the extensions already made in the German Conversion Act, in order to ensure synchronicity of deadlines.

-The First Coronavirus Tax Aid Act also provided for tax support for employees working short time.
-Employers' short-time working grants, which compensate up to 80% of the difference between the usual and the actual remuneration for the months March to December 2020, were exempted from wage tax.
+The First Coronavirus Tax Aid Act also provided tax support for employees working in short-time.
+The subsidies for short-time work granted by the employer, which amount up to 80% of the difference between the usual and the actual remuneration for the months March to December 2020, have been exempted from payroll tax.

-In a BMF letter dated May 26, 2020, the tax authority had added that tax-privileged corporations can increase the short-time benefits for their own employees working short-time by using their own funds up to a total of 80% of their previous earnings, without examining the use of funds for statutory purposes, market conformity and appropriateness.
-The increase must, however, be granted consistently for all employees.
-The "previous earnings" are the average net monthly salary paid in the three months prior to the introduction of short-time work.
+In a BMF letter dated 26 May 2020, the tax authority had added that tax-privileged corporations can increase the short-time benefits for their own employees working short-time by using their own funds up to a total of 80% of their previous earnings, without examining the use of funds for statutory purposes, market conformity and appropriateness.
+The increase must, however, be granted consistently to all employees.
+The "previous earnings" are the average net monthly paid salary in the three months prior to the introduction of short-time work.
 Any increase to more than 80% of the previous earning requires a corresponding justification, in particular with regard to market conformity and appropriateness.
 Collective agreements can serve as a justification.
 In this case, the submission of the agreement or a model employment agreement provides sufficient evidence.
-The provisions originally agreed until December 31, 2020 were extended until December 31, 2021 by a BMF letter.
+The provisions originally agreed until 31 December 2020 have been extended until 31 December 2021 in a BMF letter.

-I. Second Act on the implementation of fiscal support measures to mitigate the Coronavirus crisis (Second Coronavirus Tax Aid Act)
+Second Act on the implementation of fiscal support measures to mitigate the Coronavirus crisis (Second Coronavirus Tax Aid Act)

-On June 12, 2020, the Federal Government drafted a bill with further tax relief measures (Second Coronavirus Tax Aid Act) containing, among other things, the following measures:
+On 9 June 2020, the Federal Government drafted a bill with further tax relief measures (Second Coronavirus Tax Aid Act) containing, among other things, the following measures: